-No ‘new year, new you’ mantra is complete without an audit of your grooming regimen.
-After all, it’s this routine (and how much you prioritize it) that dictates how the world sees you—as well as what kind of mindset and manifestation you want to contribute to that perception.
+No ‘new year, new you’ transformation is complete without an audit of your grooming regimen.
+After all, it’s this routine (and how much you prioritize it) that dictates how the world sees you — as well as what kind of mindset and manifestation you want to contribute to that perception.

 And while it’s the perfect time to upgrade a conditioner, be proactive about hair loss, or even invest in an electric toothbrush, we think there are a handful of oft-overlooked grooming-related resolutions that every guy can address.
 Some are more pertinent than ever in 2021, given how much time we spend in front of our devices, or how stressful the world is these days — which impacts your superficial health, too.